rdv0011/pose/README.md

 # Human Pose estimation
 This framework helps to estimate the human pose on an image.
-The parts of the human body used in this project are shown on the follwoing image:
+The parts of the human body used in this project are shown on the following image:

 <img src="sample-images/vitruvian_shape.png?sanitize=true&raw=true" />